fssaberi/professional-readme-generator/readme-template.md

 Start with node index.js

 ## Usage
-There is no usage info, sorry.
+this is a demo

 ## Contributing
-This is just a demo.
+this is a demo

 ## Tests
-This is just a demo.
+this is a demo

 ## License
 Apache